brainuser5705/brainuser5705.github.io/_others/fluent-forever.md

 ---
-title: Book Notes - Fluent Forever
+title: Fluent Forever Book Notes
-decription: some anki tips and tricks
+description: learning how to learn a language with anki
+order: 2
 ---

 # Chapter 3: Sound Play